XYlearn/A-D-Pwn-Framework/README.md

 python manage.py sm
 ```
 This command will spawn a cli client and connect to service whose host and port is configured in `config.ini`.
 Then you can cat flag, execute command and interact with shell.
 But the interactive shell is a simple hack one, and don't support some interactive command like vim, nano, etc.

+### Write submitter

+Usually we only need to change structure defined in `submit.json` to make the submitter works.
+If it can't meet your requirement, you can just modify the `Submitter.do_submit` function in `awdpwn/submit.py`.
+May be more usable submitter in competition will be integrated into the framework.

 ### Log